-Introduction: PFAS (Perfluoroalkyl and Polyfluoroalkyl Substances) are a group of chemicals used in waterproofing, firefighting and household cleaners.
+PFAS (Perfluoroalkyl and Polyfluoroalkyl Substances) are a group of chemicals used in waterproofing, firefighting and household cleaners.
 These substances are predominantly found in high concentrations around military bases and airports.
 PFOS and PFOA are the most prevalent of the PFAS group of chemicals.
 In high concentrations or high exposure levels, PFAS can carry large public health risks.
 Recently, PFAS has gained a lot of attention in Michigan as it has been found in high concentrations in water in a few parts of the state.

-Deatils: PFAS substances are a group of nearly 5,000 chemicals that were initially created by DuPont in the 1930's.
-Since then, many companies, like 3M, have used these chemicals for a range of products, including Teflon, firefighting foam and waterproofing shoes and boots.
-These substances are known as the "forever" chemicals because they have very strong bonds that don't break down and can exist in the environment and in human bodies for a very long time.
+PFAS substances are a group of nearly 5,000 chemicals that were initially created by DuPont in the 1930's.
+Since then, many companies, like 3M, have used these chemicals for a range of products, including Teflon, firefighting foam and waterproofing shoes and boots, and as coatings on paper food packaging materials.
+This group of substances are also known as the "forever" chemicals because they have very strong bonds that don't break down and can exist in the environment and in human bodies for a very long time.